24 Causal influence and DAGs

 Often, but not always, our interest in studying data is to reveal or exploit the causal connections between variables.
 Understanding causality is essential, for instance, if we are planning to intervene in the world and want to anticipate the consequences.
 Interventions are things like “increase the dose of medicine,” “stop smoking!”, “lower the budget,” “add more cargo to a plane (which will increase fuel consumption and reduce the range).”

 Historically, mainstream statisticians were hostile to using data to explore causal relationships.
 (The one exception was experiment, which gathers data from an actual intervention in the world.
-See Lesson 26.)
+See Lesson sec-experiment.)
 Statistics teachers encouraged students to use phrases like “associated with” or “correlated with” and reminded them that “correlation is not causation.”

 Regrettably, this attitude made statistics irrelevant to the many situations where intervention is the core concern and experiment was not feasible.
 A tragic episode of this sort likely caused millions of unnecessary deaths.
 Starting in the 1940s, doctors and epidemiologists saw evidence that smoking causes lung cancer.
 In stepped the most famous statistician of the age, Ronald Fisher, to insist that the statement should be, “smoking is associated with lung cancer.”
 He speculated that smoking and lung cancer might have a common cause, perhaps genetic.
 Fisher argued that establishing causation requires running an experiment where people are randomly assigned to smoke or not smoke and then observed for decades to see if they developed lung cancer.
 Such an experiment is unfeasible and unethical, to say nothing of the need to wait decades to get a result.